PopovEvgeniy/mugenconfigeditor/readme.txt

 Program description

-This program is a simple editor for edit mugen config files.
+This program is a simple editor for edit mugen configuration files.

 Supported file types